4. Pre-Journey Checks

 Note

-Before moving off make sure you have adjusted your riding position so that you are comfortable and secure within the Pedal 4.
-Make sure you Familiarise yourself with Pedal 4 controls and that you have understood the list of basic safety instructions and foreseeable misuse.
+Before starting your journey make sure you have adjusted your riding position so that you are comfortable and secure within the Pedal 4.
+Make sure you familiarise yourself with the Pedal 4's controls and that you have understood the list of basic safety instructions and foreseeable misuse.

 Caution